Audio

 "The Resurrection Men," Radio Doc, 2015

-Produced for the BBC World Service, click here to hear the full story.
+Produced for the BBC World Service.

 For centuries, students of medicine have dissected the dead.
 But the idea of wilfully donating one’s body to medicine is somewhat new.
 In the 18th and 19th Centuries, American anatomists used executed criminals for dissection.
 When they needed more specimens, anatomists robbed graves, or rather, paid dusky characters to rob graves for them.
 Those who supplied doctors with bodies were sometimes called resurrectionists or resurrection men.